Email Processing in Lua

 action

 Optional field.
-Action recommended for MTA as a result of the message scanning (for the Exim MTA fills the $spam_action variable)
+Action recommended for the MTA as a result of the message scanning (the $spam_action variable is expanded for Exim)

 String